OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-conditional-formatting.md

 ### [Color scale](https://docs.microsoft.com/javascript/api/excel/excel.colorscaleconditionalformat)

 Color scale conditional formatting applies a color gradient across the data range.
-The `criteria` property on the `ColorScaleConditionalFormat` defines the colors for the minimum, maximum, and optional midpoint.
-Every cell will be proportionally colored based on its value relative to the minimum, midpoint, and maximum.
+The `criteria` property on the `ColorScaleConditionalFormat` defines three [ConditionalColorScaleCriterion](https://docs.microsoft.com/javascript/api/excel/excel.conditionalcolorscalecriterion): `minimum`, `maximum`, and, optionally, `midpoint`.
+Each of the criterion scale points have three properties:

+-	`color` - The HTML color code for the endpoint.
+-	`formula` - A number or formula representing the endpoint.
+This will be `null` if `type` is `lowestValue` or `highestValue`.
+-	`type` - How the formula should be evaluated. `highestValue` and `lowestValue` refer to values in the range being formatted.

 The following example shows a range being colored blue to yellow to red.
+Note that `minimum` and `maximum` are the lowest and highest values respectively and use `null` formulas. `midpoint` is using the `percentage` type with a formula of `”=50”` so the yellowest cell is the mean value.

 ![A range with the low number in blue, average number in yellow, and high number is red, with gradients for between values.](../images/excel-conditional-format-color-scale.png)